On behalf of the students, staff and governors, welcome to Glossopdale, your local school with a Sixth Form.

 Our expectations are high because we care about our students.
 We believe that every young person is special.
 Our vision is to build a community of successful learners, confident individuals and responsible citizens where all students, regardless of age, ability, or background, are engaged, challenged, inspired and supported in their learning.
 Our vision is of creating “an outstanding learning centre at the heart of the community”, an 11-18 school that ensures progression from primary age, continues through to Sixth Form and into adult life.

 At Glossopdale we are proud of our achievements; we know our strengths and our areas for development and we remain determined and resolute to ensure the improvements will drive us to outstanding.
 This determination is shown through the commitment made by Derbyshire County Council to fund the building of a brand new £23 million school on a single site which will help us to realise our Vision and enable the community to have an 11-18 school fit for the 21st Century.
-The work on the new school has now commenced on the Hadfield Site and is due for completion in Spring 2018.
+The School opened the new building for Year 7&8 on the 7th June.
+Years 9, 10, 11 and Sixth Form transferred in September following a decant from the 3 sites.

 As we continue to drive up standards the Glossopdale 3 Big areas of focus are: